eike-fokken/grazer/README.md

 git submodule update --init --recursive --depth=1
 ```

-to fetch dependencies (`--depth=1` is not needed but cuts down the size tremendously.)
+to fetch dependencies (`--depth=1` is not needed but cuts down the size tremendously).

 Then run